Draymond Green: Back-to-back playoff misses (2019–2021)

-On February 1, 2020, Green tied the career high of 16 assists in the Warriors' 131–112 win over the Cleveland Cavaliers.
+On February 1, 2020, Green tied the career-high of 16 assists in the Warriors' 131–112 win over the Cleveland Cavaliers.

 On August 9, 2020, the NBA fined Green $50,000 after making statements that violated the league's anti-tampering rules.
 Speaking as an analyst on TNT's pregame show before the game between the Orlando Magic and the Philadelphia 76ers on August 7, he stated that he wanted Devin Booker "out of Phoenix", adding that it was not good for him and his career.
-When he was asked on air by one of the program's hosts if he was tampering, he replied "maybe".
+When he was asked on air by one of the program's hosts if he was tampering, he replied, "Maybe".

 In 2020–21, Green missed most of training camp after testing positive for COVID-19.
 He was then out for the first four games of the season due to a foot injury.
 On February 26, 2021, in a 130–121 win over the Charlotte Hornets, Green had 11 points, 12 rebounds, and a career-high 19 assists.
 On May 3, Green recorded the 29th triple-double of his career in the Warriors' 123–108 win over the New Orleans Pelicans, passing Michael Jordan for 17th place in career triple-doubles.

-Fourth NBA championship and fourth All-Star (2021–present)
+Fourth NBA championship and fourth All-Star (2021–2022)

-On December 20, 2021, Green recorded his 31st career triple-double with 16 points, 11 rebounds, 10 assists, 2 steals and 2 blocks in a 113–98 win over the Sacramento Kings, tying Boston Celtics legend John Havlicek for 15th on the all-time career triple-double list.
+On December 20, 2021, Green recorded his 31st career triple-double with 16 points, 11 rebounds, 10 assists, 2 steals and 2 blocks in a 113–98 win over the Sacramento Kings, tying John Havlicek for 15th place on the all-time career triple-double list.
 On February 3, 2022, Green was named a reserve for the 2022 NBA All-Star Game.
 It was his fourth career All-Star selection and first since 2018.
 Green missed 31 consecutive games from January to March with a back injury.
 Up to that point, he was mentioned as one of the favorites to win the NBA Defensive Player of the Year Award.
 Despite playing in just 46 games, Green was selected to his seventh NBA All-Defensive Team, earning second-team honors.
 The Warriors advanced to the 2022 NBA Finals, and he won his fourth NBA championship after they defeated the Celtics in six games.
 In Game 6 of the Finals, Green posted a near triple-double with 12 points, 12 rebounds, 8 assists, 2 steals and 2 blocks in a 103–90 closeout win.